qcargile/Chrome-Blood/README.md

 >- This list has been updated for official game patch 2.3!

 >[!WARNING]
->You must update Cyber Punk 2077 to the latest version on Steam to install this list.
+>You must update CyberPunk 2077 to the latest version on Steam to install this list.

 ## 📚 Table of Contents